-An assessment helps us understand your circumstances and helps us guide you to the services that will meet your needs.
-PAARC uses the Standardized Assessment package that most other addiction agencies use in the province of Ontario, and consists of seven questionnaires and a health form.
+An assessment helps us understand your circumstances and helps us guide you to the services and type of help that will meet your needs.
+PAARC uses a standardized assessment package that most other addiction agencies use in the province of Ontario, called the ‘GAIN tools’.
 PAARC also uses other forms and questionnaires to help us gather information.
-Depending on your circumstances, some questionnaires may be completed on your own, or your counsellor will guide you through the questions.
-You will have an individual session with your counsellor (about an hour) when you will be able to talk about how alcohol, drugs or gambling is affecting your life.
+We also want to hear from you!
+Your counsellor will listen to understand your unique situation.
+You will have an individual session with your counsellor when you will be able to talk about how substance use, gambling or gaming, or other addictions are affecting your life, and what challenges you face that make it difficult to make changes.
 Then you and your counsellor will discuss your goals and explore treatment options to help you meet your goals.
-Sometimes it is helpful for your counsellor to speak to other people, such as your physician, your employer, your probation office, social worker, or family member.
+Sometimes it is helpful for our counsellor to speak to other people, such as your physician, your employer, your probation officer, social workers, or family member.
 This will only be done with your written consent.BACK TO TOP

 You have many treatment options, and you and your counsellor will discuss what options might be best for you.
 To have the best outcomes, it is important that you be matched to the type and intensity of treatment that is going to meet your needs.
 There are a variety of types of treatment for substance use and harmful gambling concerns, including short- and long-term outpatient counselling, day programs where you attend every day but go home in the evening, and inpatient treatment programs of different lengths.
 It is important to keep an open mind about treatment -- different approaches work for different individuals and what might have been helpful for a friend or family member may not be the best fit for you.
 For example, if your assessment determines that you can benefit from short-term counselling, you might choose to continue to see your counsellor at PAARC, or attend one of our groups, for your treatment.
 If your problem is determined to be more severe, you might choose to be referred to a more intensive program, such as an outpatient psychotherapy counselling centre, a day program where you attend every day but go home in the evening, or an inpatient treatment program where you can stay for a period of time, depending on your needs.BACK TO TOP